zhudotexe/FIREBALL-data-processing/README.md

-# avrae-dataset

-Dataset exploration utilities for the Avrae NLP dataset
+# AWS Kinesis Dataset Exploration Tool

+This repo contains a set of tools in order to explore datasets collected via AWS Kinesis Firehose quickly and intuitively, while providing the framework to quickly iterate on heuristics and visualize raw data.

+- Operates directly on gzipped JSONL files output by AWS Kinesis Firehose, no extraction needed
+- Memory efficient (streaming heuristic applicator)
+- Fast and horizontally scalable (multiprocessing out of the box)

+I built this tool for the Avrae NLP project (https://www.cis.upenn.edu/~ccb/language-to-avrae.html) and most of the code and docs will reference it, but the tool is designed with some degree of dataset-agnosticism in mind.

+TODO docs on customizing the tool for other datasets

-## Downloading the raw data
+## Downloading raw data

 I recommend downloading the raw dataset into a directory at `data/` (relative to this repo's root).
+Usually this is done with `aws s3 sync`.

-See the avrae/penn-nlp-resources repo for instructions on downloading the dataset.
+For the Avrae NLP project, see the avrae/penn-nlp-resources repo for instructions on downloading the dataset.

 ## Step 1: Heuristics